-While it may seem daunting, we’ll cover how to host a website on Windows VPS and show you just how easy it is to do.
+While it may seem daunting, we’ll cover how to host a website on a Windows VPS and a Linux VPS and show you just how easy it is to do.

 If you’re excited to get your website up and running but you’re not sure which server to host it in, a VPS should be your first port of call.
-But what exactly is a VPS, and how does it work in relation to web hosting?
+But what is VPS hosting, and how does it work in relation to hosting a website?

 Can you use a VPS for web hosting?